drupalprojects/zeropoint/README.txt

 2. Put the site in "Off-line" mode.
 3. Check "Rebuild theme registry on every page" at /admin/build/themes/settings/zeropoint
 4. Place the zeropoint directory into your themes directory (sites/all/themes/zeropoint).
    In case you have done customization to the Zero Point theme, remember to overwrite theme's custom-style.css with your modified custom-style.css file.
 5. Clear cached data at admin/settings/performance or, if you use Administration Menu module, "Flush all caches".
 6. Put the site in "On-line" mode.
 It is always a good idea to refresh the browser's cache (CTRL+F5).
 7. Check the theme's settings at /admin/build/themes/settings/zeropoint.
-Remember that all the theme's settings are multilingual variables, so you can have different settings for each language.
+Remember that some of the theme's settings are multilingual variables, so you can have different settings for each language.

 NOTE: In some very rare cases, if after upgrading the theme can not be configured you should delete all the zeropoint records in the data base.

 RESOURCES